 Creating a formal customer service program starts by identifying your customer’s needs and your company’s weaknesses.
 This then allows you to plan a strategy to address both while devising a system for evaluating results.
-In this article, we discuss customer service program benefits and the steps to develop one that is more in-depth.
+In this article, we discuss the steps to develop a more in-depth customer service program.
 Moreover, we’ve created a free template for you to use as a guide for establishing a customized training program for your support team.

 Download this customer service program template for free